 However, windows must be shut for window films to work, while solar screens do double duty, keeping sun and insects out — even with windows open.

-Go ahead, get comfortable.
-Lower your air conditioner’s thermostat setting to 78 degrees Fahrenheit when you’re at home.
+Lower your air conditioner’s thermostat setting to 78 degrees Fahrenheit (yes, 78) when you’re at home.
 But let that number rise to a higher temperature at night or when you’re not at home.
-You can save 5% to 15% on your air-conditioning bills by raising the temperature setting on your thermostat when you’re away and don’t need cooling, according to the Department of Energy.
+You can save 5 to 15 percent on your air-conditioning bills by raising the temperature setting on your thermostat when you’re away and don’t need cooling, according to the Department of Energy.

 No need to invest in fancy fans.
 Krigger says the key is to circulate air inside the house.
 If possible, operate fans on your home’s upper level and open the windows on a lower level.
 If you live in a one-story house or apartment, you should close windows near the fan and open windows in rooms far from the fan, preferably on your home’s windward side, according to the U.S. Department of Energy.

-Moving air also helps evaporate the sweat from your skin, says Paul Scheckel, an energy-efficiency consultant in Calais, Vermont, and author of “The Home Energy Diet.”
+Moving air also helps evaporate the sweat from your skin, says Paul Scheckel, author of “The Home Energy Diet.”